painting a room

 Here’s the best way to deal with light fixtures attached to your ceiling:

-1. Switch OFF the mains power.
+1. Switch OFF the mains.

 2. Remove light bulbs and parts made of glass.